见义勇为

 - Similar Idioms:

-- 挺身而出 (tǐng shēn ér chū): To step forward bravely without regard for difficulties or danger.
+- 挺身而出 (tǐng shēn ér chū): To step forward bravely in the face of difficulty or danger.

 - Opposite Idioms: